hayashi-ryo/UoPeople/UNIV1001/note.md

 By following these processes, you can make your final writing better.

-2. I think that the broad process of writing an article and a discussion post is the same, but with different end goals.
+2.I think that the broad process of writing an article and a discussion post is the same, but with different end goals.
 The positions of each are described below.
 Dissertation: an explanation of the correctness of one's ideas from different perspectives.
 It is impossible to ask questions, so all content must be expressed in writing.
 Discussion Post: An explanation of ideas derived from what you have learned.
 However, to encourage lively discussion, there is a limit to the number of words that can be used, etc., so the answers may differ depending on the number of classmates.
 Therefore, the content of the initial discussion post is very different from that of responding to classmates.
 Whereas the purpose of the initial post is to explain, a good reply is intended to expand and clarify the conversation to conduct a lively discussion.